rohnitt/Detection-of-duplicate-QnA/README.md

 understanding software you can then run through all the questions and push the output data to another machine learning software, One that can identify contextual similarity patterns from your data.

+...........Conclusion...........

+After testing out 5 models we see that on average Random Forest model shows better result overall most of the cases .
+We can conclude that the models based on homogeneous ensembling feature works better on the dataset that we have taken for out project.
+A universal rule of thumb:
+• Homogeneous ensembles use the same feature selection with a variety of data and distribute the dataset over several nodes.
+• Heterogeneous ensembles use different feature selection methods with the same data We are getting around 80 percent accuracy with random forest which is quite good for a ML model, from here on adding new features would result in exponentially slow improvement on the accuracy of the model.
+The model could do better if we include few more advanced features like distance features in the future.
+Another way, Quora could achieve a better by pre-processing the original question pair dataset.
+Since knowing the context in which question is asked, a proper replacement of some of the pronouns can be done, and higher accuracy can be achieved.
+For example, pronoun like us, we, they can be replaced if the topic under which question exists thus replacing it with their relative context like “American,” “ Programmers ” and “ Prisoners ’ etc. during the pre- processing data stage can help achieve a better result.
+As we are unaware in which context questions were asked we could not do such preprocessing on the original dataset.
+Increasing the batch sizes usually yields better results, as the task gets harder.
+It is more difficult to identify the correct duplicate question out of a set of 100 questions than out of a set of only 10 questions.
+So it is advisable to set the training batch size as large as possible.
+I trained it with a batch size of 20000 on 8 GB GPU memory